 The Medical Thesis was written at the culmination of the Medical degree at Transylvania.
-There are more than 1800 theses in our collection and these were written between 1819 and 1859.
-They are hand written in the approximate equivelent to the modern blue book.
-This collection has the potential to impact scholars’ understanding of medical and regional history.
+Although not all students wrote one, we have more than 1800 theses in our collection written between 1819 and 1859.
+Each one is hand written in the approximate equivalent to the modern blue book.
+This collection has the potential to impact scholars’ understanding of 19th century medical and regional history.

 1784 - John Todd gifts the new school with a library and philosophical apparatus

 1785 - First students take classes in David Rice's cabin near Harrod's Run between Danville and Fort Harrod.
 Rev. James Mitchell, first "Grammer Master"

 1789 - Todd's library and philosophical apparatus arrive in Kentucky

 1791 - Rev. James Moore appointed "Director" or the first acting President of Transylvania Seminary

 1793 - gift of lot in Lexington by the Transylvania Land Company which became the permanent location of Transylvania